JTSDK/jtsdk64-tools-dep/README.md

 pysetup install-deps
 ```

-You can also upgrade from the soure package itself
+You can also upgrade from the source package itself

 ```shell
 # While still in JTSDK64-Setup